Slimm6/Google-Calendar-Manager/README.md

 # Google-Calendar-Manager
 The Google Calendar Manager is a Crowd-Sourcing that allows you to cultivate events from multiple different people or to manage your own events.
+This is done through a google form that has a connection through the google API to a google sheet.
+You can use this google sheet to manage a google calendar using the functionality of the spreadsheet.
+The code in the file above contains the script for the google sheet, allowing it to act as the middle point between the crowd-sourcing in the google form and uploading the info into a google calendar.

-This is done through a google form, which feeds information into a google sheet.
-The functionality of how to connect the spreadsheet and set-up process can be found below.
+The Functionality and Set-Up of the google sheet can be found below.

+# Functionality
 Through this application, you can easily create and verify events.
 All information that is inputted into the google form will automatically fill up the google sheet.

 - you can check off boxes in the **Verification** section.
 This will cause the event to appear on the google calendar.
 Events that have the check removed will be taken off of the calendar.